LongBu/AWS-SAP-C02-Study-Guide/README.md

 ### Transit VPC:
   * Uses customer-managed EC2(s) VPN instances in dedicated transit VPC resources with an IGW
   * Data transfer charged for traffic traversing this VPC and again from the transit VPC to the on-premises network or different AWS regions
-  * Consider AWS Transit Gateway (shared services VPC) as a cheaper and less maintenance alternative
+  * Consider AWS Transit Gateway as a cheaper and less maintenance alternative

 ### VPC Peering:
   * Privately connects 2 VPCs on AWS's network, behaving as if the same network (works in different AWS accounts/regions)